ONDC-Official/ondc-deeplink/docs/Enabling deeplink encoded QR codes.md

 2. All BAPs would need to support beckn anchor tags across different platforms i.e. web, android and iOS.
 3. The BAPs would need to maintain a local lookup for registry endpoints based on the network, in case the BAP is complying to multiple networks within beckn.
+4. **Custom URI Schemes in QR Codes Across Different OS:**

+    a. <u>iOS</u>: Camera in iOS supports scanning of QR codes natively.
+However, as iOS does not recognise "beckn" as an identified scheme, if multiple apps support "beckn" scheme, the criteria by which iOS chooses supported application is undefined.
+There’s no mechanism to change the app or to change the order apps appear in a Share sheet.
+Consult the [iOS developer guide](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) for more details.

+    b. <u>Android</u>: As android is an open-source OS, the implementation of camera features, including QR code scanning, varies by phone model.
+Not all phone cameras may support QR code scanning natively.
+Hence the QR code works with QR code scanner apps or in-app scanner of buyer apps.
+The order of supported apps shown by OS is undefined.
+However, apps can set priority of the intent filter.
+Consult the [Android developer guide](https://developer.android.com/guide/topics/manifest/intent-filter-element#priority) for more details.